Wendi Michelle Scott: Trial and sentence

-Scott entered a guilty plea to first-degree child abuse on 13 March 2008.
-In the hearing, Scott's defense attorney acknowledged her client intentionally harmed her child during the six-week period from 1 May to 12 June 2007, and conceded that the state could prove Scott committed the most serious of those acts during this time period.
+Scott entered a guilty plea to first-degree child abuse on March 13, 2008.
+In the hearing, Scott's defense attorney acknowledged her client intentionally harmed her child during the six-week period from May 1 to June 12, 2007, and conceded that the state could prove Scott committed the most serious of those acts during this time period.

-Judge Dwyer, again presiding, accepted Scott's plea and convicted her of abuse from 1 May to 12 June 2007.
+Judge Dwyer, again presiding, accepted Scott's plea and convicted her of abuse from May 1 to June 12, 2007.
 As part of the plea agreement, fourteen other charges against Scott were dropped, including allegations of assault and reckless endangerment.
 Dwyer ordered Scott to remain on home detention while awaiting trial and prohibited her from having contact with her children or entering Fort Detrick.

-In a six-hour sentencing hearing on 8 May 2008, defense attorney Drawbaugh urged Dwyer to confine Scott to her home, allowing her to continue intensive psychotherapy to deal with severe mental illnesses.
+In a six-hour sentencing hearing on May 8, 2008, defense attorney Drawbaugh urged Dwyer to confine Scott to her home, allowing her to continue intensive psychotherapy to deal with severe mental illnesses.
 However, after hearing prosecution testimony as well, Judge Dwyer ordered Scott to serve 15 years of a 25-year sentence for the actions to which she had pleaded guilty.